-Trending Causes of Motorcycle Accidents
+Trending Causes of Motorcycle Accidents in Massachusetts

 With more than 4,000 motorcycle fatalities occurring annually in the United States – and more than 40 annually in Massachusetts – it is important for motorcycle riders to remain attentive to the risks they face when riding their motorcycles on a daily basis.
 While riders who observe the speed limits and practice other safe riding techniques can help reduce their chances of causing an accident, many fatal accidents occur due to factors beyond the rider’s control.

 Through the first half of 2015, we have already seen numerous tragic examples of motorcycle riders losing their lives in situations that could have – and, in many cases, should have – been avoided.
 These real-life stories from across Massachusetts should serve as reminders to motorcycle riders and other motorists of the consequences of even a momentary lapse in judgment or concentration.
-If you or a loved one has been injured or killed in a motorcycle accident in the greater Boston area, attorney John J. Sheehan can help you hold the responsible parties accountable and help you to fight for just compensation.
+If you or a loved one has been injured or killed in a motorcycle accident in the greater Boston area, Boston motorcycle accident attorney John J. Sheehan can help you hold the responsible parties accountable and help you to fight for just compensation.

-Fatal Motorcycle Accidents so far this Year In and Around Massachusetts
+Fatal Motorcycle Accidents So Far this Year In and Around Massachusetts

 The following are some examples of fatal motorcycle accidents in and around Massachusetts in 2015.
 It should be noted that since these accidents all occurred fairly recently, the precise causes may still not yet be determined.
 Possible contributing factors indicated are as reported by local news outlets.